Online security: prevent fraud

 Be wary if you are asked to pay outside an official platform.

-The advertising scam: one of the most common
+1. Commercial fraud is one of the most common types

 Scammers create fake websites with appealing products at very low prices, but the product never arrives after the purchase.
 The most common cases include fake holiday rentals or fraudulent product purchases or sales.